xqwen/fmeqtl/README.md

 ### Documentation

-A user manual  "fmeqtl.pdf" can be found in doc/ directory
+A user manual  "fmqtl.pdf" can be found in "doc/" directory